UnknownGuardian/quartermaster/README.md

 ## Contributing

 Open a pull request with your contributions to the framework, or request a feature by opening an issue.

+## Known Issues

+Node 10: Some behavioral changes - likely due to changes in the NodeJS task processing Node 10?/12/14: Long simulations may sometimes hang after execution as NodeJS internals are still running. (`processPromiseRejections` may take longer than the simulation itself)

 ## TODO: